-By stepping into the director’s chair for her first feature length film Booksmart, Olivia Wilde realized that her own education on movies and television productions over a flourishing 15-year career as an actress had more than prepared her to move behind the camera.
+Stepping into the director’s chair for her first feature-length film, Booksmart, Olivia Wilde realized that her own education on movies and television productions over a flourishing 15-year career as an actress had more than prepared her to move behind the camera.

 “What changed in me was a realization that I have in fact learned something, and that this is a pivot for me that I feel very ready for,” Wilde told The Hollywood Reporter at a special screening of her debut effort at the Theater at the Ace Hotel in Los Angeles.